Best internet plans for gaming in Australia: supercharge your online play

 However, we’ve tried it ourselves and have found a couple of discrepancies.
 Firstly, it says the home address of this writer doesn’t have any 5G coverage (both mobile and home), but I do actually achieve good 5G signal (and download speeds) on my phone connected to the Optus network at home.

 We then tried another home address about five minutes down the road from our home.
 This time the coverage map said “5G Internet may be here.
 To use it, you’ll need an Optus 5G modem.”
-But when we tried to sign up to a home 5G plan using this address, we were told it wasn’t available in our area.
+But when we tried to sign up for a home 5G plan using this address, we were told it wasn’t available in our area.

 Private telcos

-If you currently game online on an NBN connection but find you suffer from lag or drop outs, then you may want to find out if you can access the fibre network of a private telecommunications provider such as GigaComm.
+If you currently game online on an NBN connection but find you suffer from lag or dropouts, then you may want to find out if you can access the fibre network of a private telecommunications provider such as GigaComm.

 GigaComm claims low latency of 2-4 milliseconds on its fibre network, making it a genuinely viable NBN alternative for gamers if true.
 GigaComm says it’s able to achieve these low speeds because it uses its own infrastructure, which employs a combination of fibre optic and fixed-wireless solutions.
 Whether you’re in a home or an apartment building, GigaComm will either install a wireless antenna on the roof (for homes), or use existing copper cabling and implement G.Fast technology (in apartment buildings) which allows it to deliver up to 1,000Mbps speeds.
 In both cases, you will physically connect in the usual way of plugging a router into a wall outlet.

 The only caveat with GigaComm lies with its accessibility.
 Currently, GigaComm is limited to certain areas in Sydney and Melbourne, and it’s most likely to be found in new-build developments (both houses and apartment blocks).
+Currently, GigaComm is only servicing apartments, but we will let you know if this changes.

-GigaComm | FTTx Gigabit | Unlimited data | 24 month contract | AU$169p/m
+GigaComm | FTTx Gigabit | Unlimited data | 24 month contract | from AU$99p/m

 GigaComm's plans for apartment buildings are slightly different.
 The minimum speed you can get is 200Mbps for AU$79p/m, but once again we've selected the gigabit plan.

-As is the case with the plans for houses, you won't have to pay a single cent for installation if you select the 24 month contract.
+As is the case with the plans for houses, you won't have to pay a single cent for installation if you select the 24-month contract.

-You can check to see if GigaComm services are available in your area and/or building on the company’s website.
+You can check to see if GigaComm services are available in your building on the company’s website.
 You will need to select a plan first and then you will be presented with a box that you can type your address into, to see if GigaComm is in your area.

 If it is available, the company aims to have you connected within two weeks.
-If services aren’t available but there are plans to roll-out in your suburb, then you can get connected, but it will just take a bit longer.
+If services aren’t available but there are plans to roll out in your suburb, then you can get connected, but it will just take a bit longer.
 If GigaComm isn’t available and there are currently no plans for a roll-out, the company says you can register your interest and you’ll be told as soon as services are available.

 Choosing an internet plan for gaming: what to look for